inspec/inspec/docs/resources.rst

 link_target -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``link_target`` matcher tests if a file that is linked to this file exists at the specified path.
-For example:
+The ``link_target`` matcher tests if a file that is linked to this file exists at the specified path:

 .. code-block:: ruby